Understanding the past to predict the future

 So, how can we go about investigating climate fluctuations before the time of thermometers or even further back when there were not even people around?
 We can turn to nature, to so-called geological climate archives.
 For example, in the ocean or in a lake, little particles of dirt fall, year after year, through the water column to the bottom where they settle.
 These little grains are often made up of plants, tiny animals or fragments of crushed rock and contain information about the climate of that particular time.
 As particles accumulate, they archive information about past climates.
 To access this information we can drill to retrieve core samples from these sediment accumulations and then analyze the cores layer by layer.

 Together with my colleagues and students I go to lakes around the Arctic.
 In the summer we bring a small boat and in the winter the lake ice is used as a platform for drilling down into the bottom of the lakes.
-The retrieved sediment cores are brought back to the lab and we analyse them.
-We use these cores to learn more about how Arctic lakes are contributing with methane (CH4) emissions in a warming climate and how rain and snowfall on Svalbard has varied over the past ~10 000 years, and .
-Lower down on this page you can read more about our research projects
+The retrieved sediment cores are brought back to the lab and we analyze them.
+We use these cores to learn more about how Arctic lakes are contributing with methane (CH4) emissions in a warming climate and how rain and snowfall on Svalbard has varied over the past ~10 000 years.
+You can read more about our research projects here.